Stéphane Grappelli: Post-war

 Grappelli played on hundreds of recordings, including sessions with Duke Ellington, jazz pianists Oscar Peterson, Michel Petrucciani and Claude Bolling, jazz violinists Svend Asmussen, Jean-Luc Ponty, and Stuff Smith, Indian classical violinist L. Subramaniam, vibraphonist Gary Burton, pop singer Paul Simon, mandolin player David Grisman, classical violinist Yehudi Menuhin, orchestral conductor André Previn, guitar player Bucky Pizzarelli, guitar player Joe Pass, cello player Yo Yo Ma, harmonica and jazz guitar player Toots Thielemans, jazz guitarist Henri Crolla, bassist Jon Burr and fiddler Mark O'Connor.

 Grappelli recorded a solo for the title track of Pink Floyd's 1975 album Wish You Were Here.
 This was made almost inaudible in the mix, and so the violinist was not credited, according to Roger Waters, as it would be "a bit of an insult".
 A remastered version with Grappelli's contribution fully audible can be found on the 2011 editions of Wish You Were Here.

+Grappelli composed the score for two French films: Going Places (Bertrand Blier, 1974) and May Fools (Louis Malle, 1990).

 Grappelli made a cameo appearance in the 1978 film King of the Gypsies with mandolinist David Grisman.
 Three years later they performed in concert.
-He also made a 1975 cameo as a violinist in "Little House on the Prairie" season 2, episode 8.
+He also made a 1975 cameo as a violinist in Little House on the Prairie season 2, episode 8.
 In the 1980s he gave several concerts with British cellist Julian Lloyd Webber.
 In 1997, Grappelli received the Grammy Lifetime Achievement Award.
 He is an inductee of the Down Beat Jazz Hall of Fame.

-Grappelli continued touring with great success up to the last year of his life; in 1997, although his health was by now poor, he toured the United Kingdom in March and then played concerts in Australia and New Zealand, giving his last public performance in Christchurch, New Zealand, before returning to Paris via Hong Kong.
+Grappelli continued touring up to the last year of his life; in 1997, although his health was by then poor, he toured the United Kingdom in March and then played concerts in Australia and New Zealand, giving his last public performance in Christchurch, New Zealand, before returning to Paris via Hong Kong.
 He made his final recording, four tracks with the classical violinist Iwao Furusawa, plus guitarist Marc Fosset and bassist Philippe Viret, in Paris in August 1996 (released as As Time Goes By: Stéphane Grappelli and Iwao Furusawa).